Sihor: Places of Historical, Archaeological and Religious significance

-A medium-sized town drawing a large number of historical and religious places and monuments, many of them religious structures and temples is something interesting and worth studies, it catches to surprise.
-It may have many reasons influenced by socio cultural transitions, some events and time periods of history and past.
+A medium-sized town drawing a large number of historical and religious places and monuments, many of them religious structures and temples, is something interesting and worth studying; it catches one by surprise.
+There may be many reasons for this, influenced by sociocultural transitions, various events, and different time periods in history.

-These different religious places have in fact varying and unique aspects to present, and not only religion or religious rituals.
-Some places denote some major historical events, spiritual significance, archaeological significance, social and cultural landmarks, architecture, community works, philanthropy, astronomical significance and environmental message in the background.
+These different religious places have, in fact, varying and unique aspects to present, not limited to religion or religious rituals.
+Some places denote major historical events, spiritual significance, archaeological significance, social and cultural landmarks, architecture, community works, philanthropy, astronomical significance, and environmental messages in the background.

-Some of these places are famous and significant locally and a few are significant at larger level as well.
-Many of these places are instrumental and mediums for recreational activities for locals, different social works, educational activities, yoga, workshops and seminars, and civil works.
+Some of these places are famous and significant locally, while a few are significant on a larger scale as well.
+Many of these places serve as mediums for recreational activities for locals, various social works, educational activities, yoga, workshops and seminars, and civil works.

 Major points of attraction in Sihor are the 12th century Brahma Kund (a stepped tank surrounded by idols of Hindu deities) - built by Raja Jayasimha Siddharaja, Gautameshwar Temple and Lake, Sihor's hills and treks, and the 17th century Vijay Vilas Palace of the Maharajahs, with fine paintings and wood carvings.
 Another archaeological ancient site of Saat Sheri (a mountaintop or a mound) along with some of the nine major Shiva temples spread around the town are an important pilgrimage worth visiting.

 Other tourist interests in and around the town include the famous Khodiyar Mata Temple and the Sihori Mata Temple – which offers a panoramic view over Gautameshwar Lake and the whole town.
 The old fort of Sihor with its wall art is worth a visit.